Summer Tuna or Salmon Salad by Priscilla Warshowsky

 Dandelions May be the Health Boost You Need

 It’s spring and that means our favorite pesky weed is about to make its appearance!
 Before you eradicate those interlopers you may want to try something different.
 Dandelion, both leaves and roots, whether grown wild or cultivated, is full of medicinal benefits.
 The greens can be chopped into salad, cooked like spinach, or added to juicing, while the root form can be used to make an infusion/tea or extract.
-Pamela Ovadje, a post-doctoral fellow at the University of Windsor, has done extensive work in investigating the anti-cancer properties of dandelions and other natural extracts.
-She found that an extract of dandelions can cause apoptosis, or cell death, among cancerous cells while not harming the healthy ones.

 The Booming Market for Meat Alternatives